tursilion/FlipTerm/readme.md

 *(I previously said the old installer was good for pre-XP machines, but it turns out that was a lie.
 You need XP or later.)*

+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)

+This product includes cryptographic software written by Eric Young (eay@cryptsoft.com)

 Want to donate?
 ---------------